Arm Care After a Stroke

-- When lying on your unaffected side, use one or two pillows for your head.
+- When lying on your unaffected side, use 1 or 2 pillows for your head.
 Your affected shoulder should be forward with your arm supported on a pillow.

-- When lying on your affected side, use one or two pillows for your head.
+- When lying on your affected side, use 1 or 2 pillows for your head.
 Your affected shoulder should be positioned comfortably.

 - When sitting up, sit fully back into the chair.
-Place your arms forward onto two pillows on a table.
+Place your arms forward onto 2 pillows on a table.
 Your feet should be flat on the floor.

 - When lying on your back, place 3 pillows supporting both your shoulders and your head.
 Place your affected arm on a pillow.

 - When sitting in bed, sit upright, well supported by pillows.
 Place both arms on pillows.
-(Usually only recommended for limited periods.)
+This is often only recommended for limited periods.

-What happens following arm care after a stroke?
+What happens after arm care after a stroke?